Rohit9252/Employee-Management-System/README.md

 ## Features

 - Create, read, update, and delete employee records
-- View employee details such as name, designation, department, and contact information
+- View employee details  and contact information
-- Search for employees by name or department
+- Search for employees by name id
-- Generate reports based on employee data

 ## Technologies Used